 These are a great bit of kit and great value, in my opinion, and they can be even more effective when used with an additional temperature controller such as the Inkbird 306A, which you can find here.
 If you’re looking for a reliable, effective and safe aquarium heater that won’t break the bank then look no further than the Eheim Thermocontrol range.

-So if you’re looking for a new heater at the moment, they are available here.
-Give the Eheim Thermocontrol a try.
+So if you’re looking for a new heater at the moment, give the Eheim Thermocontrol a try, they are available here:

 Want to compare another heater?
-Check out review on the Betta compact heater here.
+Check out our review on the Betta compact heater here.